Malays (ethnic group): Colonisation by foreign powers

 The reigning elite of the Riau-Lingga Sultanate in 1867, predominantly of Bugis-Malay descent.
 The sultanate would be abolished almost half a century later in 1911 by the Dutch powers, following its strong independence movement against the colonial government.

 Between 1511 and 1984, numerous Malay kingdoms and sultanates fell under direct colonisation or became the protectorates of different foreign powers, from European colonial powers like Portuguese, Dutch and British, to regional powers like Aceh, Siam and Japan.
 In 1511, the Portuguese Empire captured the capital city of the Malacca Sultanate.
 The victorious Portuguese however, were unable to extend their political influence beyond the fort of Malacca.
 The Sultan maintained his overlordship on the lands outside Malacca and established the Johor Sultanate in 1528 to succeed Malacca.
 Portuguese Malacca faced several unsuccessful retaliation attacks by Johor until 1614, when the combined forces of Johor and the Dutch Empire, ousted the Portuguese from the peninsula.
 As per agreement with Johor in 1606, the Dutch later took control of Malacca.

 Tuan Lebeh (seated, in the middle), the Long Raya or Raja Muda (crown prince) of the Kingdom of Reman in 1899.
-The State of Reman was abolished by the Rattanakosin Kingdom alongside various other Malay kingdoms that revolted for independence in the early 1902 including Pattani, Saiburi, Nongchik, Yaring, Yala, Legeh and Teluban.
+The State of Reman was abolished by the Rattanakosin Kingdom alongside various other Patani Malay kingdoms that revolted for independence in the early 1902 including Pattani, Saiburi, Nongchik, Yaring, Yala, Legeh and Teluban.